kipper0508/Screen_Streaming/README.md

-* This project can streaming sever's screen to muti-clients
+* This project is a screen streaming application💻

+* Server🎞
+    * Support Multiple Users👨‍👨‍👦
+    * Using IP Address to Connect🌐
-* default port is 8002
+        1. Default Port is 8002

-* sever has GUI
+        2. Using TCP Protocol
+    * Two Pages with Different Features🔧
-    1. Status : show how many clients there are
+        1. Status : Show how many Clients are Connected
-    2. Users : create new user
+        2. Users : Create a new User

-* client will have it's GUI ASAP
+    * Using Hash to Protect Password🔒

+* Client📺
+    * Using GUI to Connect your Server🌐
+    * Login with your Account🧍
+    * Watching Server's Screen Stream▶

+* NOTICE⚠️
+    * Make Sure your Antivirus Software Allow this to execute⛔